leongkkevin/leongkkevin.github.io/_projects/sevenElevenLogo.md

 ---
 # 7-11 Logo

 In this project, I really dove into rendering and lighting, as well as getting into some basic keyframe animations.
-This project had me animating a 7-11 Logo and also working with skydome lighting. <br>
+This project had me animating a 7-11 Logo and with **skydome lighting**. <br>

 <img align="right" src="/assets/SevElevLogoPic.png" style="width:50;">
 I began with a basic black and white 7-11 image (shown to the right).
-After several failed trials to animate a good-looking 7-11 logo with the PNG image, I realized that I was missing a crucial step in the process of converting an image into a model.
-I figured out that I should've transformed the PNG into an SVG vector image.
+After several failed trials to animate a good-looking, non-pixellated 7-11 logo with the PNG image, I realized that I was missing a crucial step in the process of converting an image into a "clean-cut" image.
+I figured out that I should've transformed the PNG into an **SVG vector image**.
 This allows the model's edges and outlines to be clean (instead of pixellated and blocky).

 Then, I extruded the flat model to make it three dimensional and added a glossy and colored texture.
 I also made sure that each individual letter and object (while grouped) was an individual piece of the logo.

+*The final model is shown below:*

+<img src="/assets/SevElevMaya.png">

-Next, using <a href="https://hdrihaven.com/">HDRI Haven</a>, I found a basic skydome light of a sunny day and imported it into my Maya scene.
+Next, using <a href="https://hdrihaven.com/">HDRI Haven</a>, I found a basic **skydome light** of a sunny day and imported it into my Maya scene.
 With a few brightness adjustments, I got the skydome to nicely light my scene.

-*The final product of the model is shown below:*

-<img src="/assets/SevElevMaya.png">

 Now, I was ready to start animating.
 I created a new camera and a simple half circle line centered around the logo.
 This would be the basis for the camera motion.
-I attached the camera to one end and set the curve to be a "motion path".
+I attached the camera to one end and set the curve to be a **motion path**.
 This allowed the camera to move only in the constraints of that line.
 I set 2 keyframes for the start and end of the camera's path as well as for the path of the circle (which moves from top to bottom of the logo).

-After, I started to work on animating the logo.
+After, I started to work on animating the logo itself.
 First, I set the final keyframe as the finished, put-together logo.
 Then, with each individual piece, I rearranged the logo to its "starting positions" and set their opacity to 0 (so they fade into the logo).
 I also slightly tweaked the rotation of them for some more dynamic movement.

 *The final product is shown in the gif below:*